Nightmare Ned (TV series): Production

 The Nightmare Ned television show was developed alongside the computer game of the same name.
 Donovan Cook described the collaboration: "There's some crossover.
 We sent them our graphics. [...]
 We had to have our art done right away and they ended up influenced by it along the way".
 The series had a few guest voice actors, such as Eugene Levy, Florence Henderson, and Andrea Martin.

-The series was initially planned for only one season with the potential to return as a 1998 mid-season replacement, but due to production difficulties, the show was not continued after its 12-episode first season.
+Nightmare Ned premiered on ABC's Saturday morning children's programming block on April 19, 1997 as a mid-season replacement for the live-action horror series Bone Chillers in the channel's line-up.
+The series was initially planned for only one season with an option to renew for a second, but due to production difficulties, the show was not continued after its 12-episode first season.
 The show ran over budget and there were creative differences between Donovan Cook, the producer and director of the show, and Walt Dohrn, the developer and also a director of the show.

-Nightmare Ned premiered on ABC's Saturday morning children's programming block on April 19, 1997.
-Along with Ducktales, it replaced Bone Chillers and Gargoyles in the channel's line-up.

 Reception

 The show received mixed reviews from critics.
 The Chicago Tribune praised the show's art style but was critical of its subject matter.
 Similarly, Screen Rant described the show as "dark and even disturbing" and "mainly an excuse for Disney animators to show off their strange side".
-In contrast, Animation World Magazine described it as an "offbeat, colorful show" and it also received praise from TV Guide.
+In contrast, Animation World Magazine described it as an "offbeat, colorful show", and it also received praise from TV Guide.